orhancavus/transcribe_video/README.md

 # Transcribe YouTube Audio

 This script downloads audio from a YouTube video and transcribes it using different methods.
+Note : Be sure to be logged in with youtube account in Safari for Mac OS!!

 Author : Orhan Cavus
 Date   : January 2025